Screaminlean/SCL-WPF-UI-Compact/README.md

 - Next time you open Visual Studio it will be available.

 ## Download the zip
-- Download the zip archive from the assets on the releases page of this repository.
-(Link to follow)
+- Download the zip archive from the assets on the [releases](https://github.com/Screaminlean/SCL-WPF-UI-Compact/releases/) page of this repository.
 - Copy the zip file to `C:\Users\YourUserName\Documents\Visual Studio 2022\Templates\ProjectTemplates\C#`.
 - Next time you open Visual Studio it will be available.